 The Board on Life Sciences (BLS) is the major program unit of the National Academies of Sciences, Engineering, and Medicine responsible for organizing and overseeing studies on science, technology, education, and policy in the life sciences.
 BLS maintains expertise in and understanding of the full spectrum of life science disciplines, from molecular genetics to ecology.
 This enables the Board to deal with issues of both basic science, such as knowledge gaps, research priorities, needed investments, and policy questions that stem from advances in or applications of the basic science.

-National Academy of Sciences’ Board on Infrastructure and the Constructed Environment
+National Academies’ Board on Infrastructure and the Constructed Environment

 The Board on Infrastructure and the Constructed Environment (BICE) advises the executive and legislative branches of government, other governmental and private sector organizations, and the general public on questions of technology, science, and public policy applied to: